xbeat/Machine-Learning/README.md

 Introduction to Masked Attention for Graphs (MAG)

 Masked Attention for Graphs (MAG) is a technique used in graph neural networks to improve the efficiency and effectiveness of attention mechanisms when processing large-scale graphs.
 It selectively focuses on important parts of the graph, reducing computational complexity and improving performance.

+## Easily Log Data into Tables with NeoLogger's Table Class

+Introduction to NeoLogger's Table Class

+The Table class in NeoLogger provides a powerful and flexible way to organize and display tabular data with customizable formatting options.
+It offers an intuitive API for creating structured tables with support for dynamic column alignment, borders, and styling.

 ## NLP FastText!
 Word Embedding with Python